CyTube/cytu.be-policies/terms-of-use.md

 ### Channel Owners

-Upon receipt of a DMCA takedown notice for content shared on a channel, an administrator will remove the infringing content from the channel and provide a copy of the takedown notice to the owner of the channel.
+Upon receipt of a DMCA takedown notice for content shared on a channel, a CyTube administrator will remove the infringing content from the channel and provide a copy of the takedown notice to the owner of the channel.
 If the owner believes that the takedown notice is invalid or mistaken, they may contact cyzon@cytu.be about the procedure for filing a counter-notice.

 Channels receiving multiple DMCA takedown notices, either for the same content or for different content, will be suspended or banned permanently, at the